Why hasn’t there been a real debate on climate science?

 After two decades of scary predictions, the ordinary person is fed up of the global warming story.
 They no longer care about it and are becoming deafer by the day to the increasingly hysterical predictions of Armageddon.
 Though there are other reasons, that loss of concern is what is giving politicians a mandate to start the financial demolition of the house of cards that global warming built.
 The dustbin of history awaits it.

 Engaging in and losing any meaningful public debate, would only hasten that process.
-It is only by rigidly enforcing conformity to the consensus and refusing to engage in any debate, that the big lie can stay safely hidden.
+It is only by rigidly enforcing conformity to the consensus and refusing to engage in any debate, that the big lie can stay safely hidden from the public.

 Related articles by Pointman: